“Jersey Boys” Celebrates Summer With New Sunday Performances Times From Sunday 5 June At The Prince Edward Theatre

 Sunday Shows: Sundays at 5pm

 Jersey Boys follows the rags-to-riches tale of Frankie Valli and the Four Seasons and features such hits as Sherry, Big Girls Don’t Cry, Can’t Take My Eyes Off of You and Oh, What a Night.

 Prince Edward Theatre.
-SPECIAL MEAL & SHOW TICKETS AVAILABLE
+SPECIAL MEAL DEALS & SHOW TICKETS AVAILABLE

 Sunday Shows: Sundays at 3pm

 Winner of 7 awards at the 2012 Olivier Awards, including Best New Musical, the RSC’s bold, enchanting and ingenious new production of Roald Dahl’s Matilda is directed by Matthew Warchus and written by Dennis Kelly and award-winning musician and comedian Tim Minchin.

 Cambridge Theatre.
 BOOK TICKETS

 Sunday Shows: Sundays at 3pm and 6pm